SaunaHub

 Every sauna will come pre-wired inside so you can focus on connecting your main power supply.
 Please consult with your electrician to determine how to connect your sauna to your main panel via underground conduit.
 Depending on your heater size, you will generally need a 40-amp 240-volt circuit breaker, non-GFI.

 Sauna heaters are designed for water to poured on the hot stones to create a wave of steam that's very therapeutic.
-I highly recommended that the user waits to pour water until the rocks are heated, and the elements have been turned off and are NOT GLOWING RED anymore.
-You will prolong the life of your heater elements if you can keep cold water off of red-hot heating elements.
+I highly recommended that you wait to pour water until the elements have been turned off and are NOT GLOWING RED.
+You will prolong the life of your heater elements if you can keep the water off of red-hot heating elements.
 Warranty does not cover elements that are burned out due to in-appropriate amounts of water being poured on the elements.

 CCB# 249262